-Although the intensified diplomatic efforts and focus by both the United States and European nations, continue to look for any possible solutions to ending the Russian war in Ukraine, until any form of a ceasefire is agreed and enforced, it remains likely that Russia may use any pretext for future attacks on Black Sea maritime operations, if deemed useful to achieve their military or political objectives.
+Diplomatic efforts and focus by both the United States and European nations continue to look for any possible solutions to ending the Russian war in Ukraine - albeit at a slower pace than previously.
+However, until any form of a ceasefire is agreed and enforced, it remains likely that Russia may use any pretext for future attacks on Black Sea maritime operations, if deemed useful to achieve their military or political objectives.